pyF4all/pyDAMPF/README.rst

 RUN pyDAPMF
 -------------
+Once you have followed the installation steps, pyDAMPF is ready to run.
 In our latest version, we have a user friendly interface, you can see a short tutorial in `pyDAMPF interface`_.

   $ jupyter notebook interfaz_v1.ipynb